 The lower ends of the shrouds attach to the hull with RL-245L shroud adjustors attached to RL-397 chain plates and RL-344-B covers.

 The peak halyard controls the angle of the gaff, from horizontal to vertical.
 Instead of tying mine to the gaff with rolling hitch, mine attaches to a cable bridle on the gaff with a carabiner, then goes through a swivel block attached to the mast with a RL417-S boom bail.
 This swivel block can abrade the mast under certain conditions so I added a strip of leather to protect the mast.
 The bridle is made from a length of 1/8" ss cable with loops on both ends and two SD-081200 pad eyes on the gaff to hold it in place.
 The bridle needs to be as tight as possible and long enough to accommodate two reef points.
 It goes roughly from the middle of the gaff to the top of the gaff.
 This bridle is called a "Gunter".
 Having one changes the rig from a Gaff Rig to a Gunter Rig.
 The Gunter allows the gaff to be raised and lowered while remaining vertical, which makes reefing safer, quicker and easier.
 Without a Gunter, and before the sail could be reefed or de-reefed, first the gaff would have to be dropped, the peak halyard repositioned higher or lower on the gaff, and the gaff raised again.
 With a Gunter, the gaff stays up the entire time.
 The gaff is lowered a bit, the reef tied in, and the gaff tightened back up.
 The Gunter and gaff jaws also prevent the gaff from flailing around or inverting when it's lowered.
 Click here to download a brief 2-page article describing the Gunter Rig.

 The throat halyard raises and lowers the gaff.
 It attaches to a rope bridle at the gaff jaws with a carabiner.
 The plans show a pad eye in lieu of the bridle.
 Use a bridle instead.
 Because the gaff sets nearly vertical, a pad eye would bind between the gaff and mast, damaging the mast.
 Two SD-081205 heavy duty pad eyes are located on the gaff to attach the main sail, one at the throat and one at the head.
 I keep the main sail lashed to the gaff and roll the sail around the gaff for transport.

 The throat halyard then goes through a RL-308-B cheek block mounted on the mast.
 The cheek block is mounted off center (to port) so the halyard can go up the center of the mast and down on the port side.
 The cheek block works much better than using a double block for the throat and peak halyards atop the mast.
-This arrangement could use a little improvement.
-I find I can't get as much tension on the throat halyard as I'd like, so I plan to eventually convert this into a two-part tackle arrangement.

 The halyards and furler line go through the deck with RL-49P fairleads.
 Note that the furling line makes a 90 degree turn here through its fairlead.
 A block would be nice to have here but I haven't been able to find a suitable one yet.
 The arrangement works but would be better without the added friction and abrasion.
 I know it's more traditional to run the roller furling line along the port side deck, but I like all my controls located near the aft centerboard case for safety and convenience.